-- The Hawler license area has four structures which are estimated by Netherland, Sewell & Associates Inc. as of December 31, 2013 to contain a total of 213 MMbbl of gross (working interest) proved plus probable reserves, 217 MMbbl of best estimate gross (working interest) contingent oil resources and 238 MMbbl of best estimate unrisked gross (working interest) prospective oil resources (risked: 50 MMbbl) with light and heavy oil prospectivity within multiple reservoirs.
+- The Hawler license area has four structures which are estimated by Netherland, Sewell & Associates, Inc. as of December 31, 2014 to contain a total of 271 MMbbl of gross (working interest) proved plus probable oil reserves, 182 MMbbl of best estimate gross (working interest) contingent oil resources and 111 MMbbl of best estimate unrisked gross (working interest) prospective oil resources (risked: 16 MMbbl) with light and heavy oil prospectivity within multiple reservoirs.

-- Successful exploration on the license area and regional analogies have led to discoveries on all four structures.
+- Successful exploration on the license area and regional analogues has led to discoveries on all four structures.

-- In 2014, additional wells were spudded and tested to further appraise the reservoirs and to increase wellhead production capacity.
-A 3D seismic data acquisition campaign was also commenced in June 2014 to provide additional information to further refine development plans.
+- In 2014 additional wells were spudded and tested to further appraise the reservoirs and to increase wellhead production capacity.
+A 3D seismic data acquisition campaign covering a portion of the license area was also completed in 2014 to provide additional information to further refine development plans.

 - Wasit is a large, underexplored province in east central Iraq in proximity to the super-giant East Baghdad field.